diegolikescode/login-page-frontend/README.md

 * [x] make the buttons a (clickable) button in the front-page
 * [x] make the buttons a (clickable) button in the login-page
 * [x] put the svgs inside the inputs in the login route
+* [x] connect the frontend with the login-backend
+* [x] create connection with endpoint that creates the session (log the user in the site)
+* [x] create connection with endpoint that creates the user

 </br>